demirantay/muralist/README.md

 ### License

 This project is MIT licensed.
 Do whatever you want with it.
-However, be aware that I do claim any responsibility.
+However, be aware that I do not claim any responsibility.

 ### Credits